We've compiled a list of marketing tips for architects that actually make the phone ring, all you need is a bit of practice and a lot of patience.

 If you want to GROW, or if you want to CHANGE the quality of projects you work on, then you are in trouble.
 Because you’re not even being invited to the party for your dream projects; they don’t even know you exist.

-You’re stuck on the hamster wheel, doing the same unfulfilling projects for clients who have unrealistic expectations … That is, unless you know what I am about to share with you about successful marketing for architects.
+You’re stuck on the hamster wheel, working the same unfulfilling projects for clients who have unrealistic expectations … That is, unless you know what I am about to share with you about successful marketing for architects.

 In the next five minutes you’ll learn more about marketing architectural services than I learned in four years at university studying marketing.